SamuelProvenzano180/NEAT/README.md

-This is a work in progress
+This is a work in progress.
+Expected to be finished by end of March 2026.